grumdrig/loopy/README.txt

 run the COMMAND whenever one of them changes.

-Multiple such watchlists may be listed in a Loopfile (or using ++), implementing as simple build system.
+Multiple such watchlists may be listed in a Loopfile (or using ++), implementing a simple build system.

 Initial OPTS:
 	-q        Print less info